Each-uisge: Water horses and women

 The each-uisge also has a particular desire for human women.
 Campbell states that "any woman upon whom it set its mark was certain at last to become its victim."
 A young woman herding cattle encountered a water horse in the form of a handsome young man who laid his head in her lap and fell asleep.
 When he stretched himself she discovered that he had horse's hooves and quietly made her escape (in variations of the tale she finds the presence of water weeds or sand in his hair).
 In another account a water horse in human shape came to a woman's house where she was alone and attempted to court her, but all he got for his unwanted advances was boiling water hurled between his legs.
 He ran from the house roaring in pain.
 In a third tale a father and his three sons conspired to kill a water horse that came to the house to see the daughter.
 When they grabbed the young man he reverted to his equine form and would have carried them into the loch, but in the struggle they managed to slay him with their dirks.
 Despite its amorous tendencies, however, the each-uisge is just as likely to simply devour women in the same manner as its male victims.

+Maned man of Ireland

+The Irish beast-man with a horse-like mane, which stooped when walking, and could not surely demonstrate the ability to comprehend speech, was an item of Irish Mirabilia, discussed the Old Norse Konungs skuggsjá (Speculum Regale or "the King's Mirror", written in Norway about 1250) (Note: Abridgement of translation by Kuno Meyer: There also happens in this land.. men have caught in a wood a certain animal, of which no man could say whether it was a man or a beast, because men have not heard speech from it.. hair grew all over its body.. [and] a mane as on a horse, etc.–Speculum Regale, Chapter: Irish Mirabilia §13, tr.
+Meyer) Celticist Kuno Meyer thought this may have been a version of the "half-ox man" related by Giraldus (cf. Gir.
+II.21).
+William Sayers (1985) thought it may be connected to the Irish water horse (each uisge) despite lack of connection with water.
+(Note: Sayers in turn offers comparisons with the Germanic analogues, i.e. nix, English nicker, Swedish and hints at reminiscence to the "Wild Man of the Woods motif".)